Why You Need to Listen to Your Body When It Says "Slow Down"

 Posted April 30, 2014 | Reviewed by Jessica Schrader

 How has your body been feeling lately?
 Are you tired?
 Has it been asking you to slow down?

 What is your typical response when your body lets you know that it's tired?
-In our society it's very common for people to habitually push through fatigue.
-Just have an extra cup of coffee, eat something sugary to give you a temporary kick, or drink a high voltage energy drink, rather than slowing down or resting.
-After all, getting things done is more important...at least that's what almost everyone tends to think.
+In our society, it's very common for people to habitually push through fatigue.
+Just have an extra cup of coffee, eat something sugary to give you a temporary kick, or drink a high-voltage energy drink, rather than slowing down or resting.
+After all, getting things done is more important—or at least that's what almost everyone tends to think.

 My coaching clients frequently tell me that they feel overwhelmed by their responsibilities and are wracked with almost constant anxiety and tension.
 They feel desperate to stop, even just for one full day, but they don't because they are afraid that if they do that the whole house of cards will come crashing down around them.
 Do you feel this way, too?

 One of the questions I ask people who tell me that there is no area in their overpacked, insanely stressful life that they can trim (particularly women, who typically feel over-responsible for others) is this: What would happen to everything that's on your to-do list if you ended up in the hospital?